 Figure 4.1 presents our list ADT.
-Class List is a template of one parameter, named Elem.
-Elem serves as a placeholder for whatever element type the user would like to store in a list.
+Class List is a template of one parameter, named E. E serves as a placeholder for whatever element type the user would like to store in a list.
 The comments given in Figure 4.1 describe precisely what each member function is intended to do.
 However, some explanation of the basic design is in order.
-Given that we wish to support the concept of a sequence, with access to any position in the list, the need for many of the member functions such as insert and movetoPos is clear.
+Given that we wish to support the concept of a sequence, with access to any position in the list, the need for many of the member functions such as insert and moveToPos is clear.
 The key design decision embodied in this ADT is support for the concept of a current position.
-For example, member movetoStart sets the current position to be the first element on the list, while methods next and prev move the current position to the next and previous elements, respectively.
+For example, member moveToStart sets the current position to be the first element on the list, while methods next and prev move the current position to the next and previous elements, respectively.
 The intention is that any implementation for this ADT support the concept of a current position.
+The current position is where any action such as insertion or deletion will take place.